EDB – Special Programs: Dropout Prevention and Recovery

 Beginning with the 2017-18 school year (except as stated below), a District shall provide dropout prevention and recovery services for any school year in which the District meets the following criteria:

 - The District’s graduation rate is lower than the statewide graduation rate; and

 - The District’s graduation rate has not increased by at least 1% on average over the previous three school years, or during the previous calendar year, at least 10% of the District’s designated students have not reached the students’ attainment goals or made a year’s worth of progress toward the students’ attainment goals.

-If a District is required to enter into a third-party contract to provide dropout prevention and recovery services, the District shall ensure that:
+If a District enters into a third-party contract to provide the dropout prevention and recovery services, the District shall ensure that: